Lem Newcomb

 Leamon Robinson Newcomb (28 November 1903 – 3 July 1964), known as Lem Newcomb, was an English footballer who played as a right half in the Football League for Darlington, Millwall and Southport.
 He was on the books of Middlesbrough without playing League football for them, and also played non-league football for Stillington Juniors, Stockton Malleable Institute and Sittingbourne.

 In 1960, he took over as manager of Southport.
-Ill-health forced his retirement in March 1964, and he died in July of that year.
+Ill-health forced his retirement in March 1964, and he died on 3rd July of that year.